spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 # Installation and Setup
-This section describes how to get the Sparv corpus pipeline developed by [Språkbanken](https://spraakbanken.gu.se/) up and running on your own machine.
+This section describes how to get the Sparv corpus pipeline developed by [Språkbanken Text](https://spraakbanken.gu.se/) up and running on your own machine.
 It also describes additional software that you may need to install in order to run all the analyses provided through Sparv.

 ## Installing Sparv
-In order to install Sparv you will need a Unix-like environment (e.g. Linux, OS X) with [Python 3.6.1](http://python.org/) or newer installed on it.
+In order to install Sparv you will need a Unix-like environment (e.g. Linux, OS X or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about)) with [Python 3.6.1](http://python.org/) or newer installed on it. *Note:* Most things within Sparv should work in a Windows environment as well but we cannot guarantee anything since we do not test our software on Windows.

 The Sparv pipeline can be installed using [pip](https://pip.pypa.io/en/stable/installing).
 We even recommend using [pipx](https://pipxproject.github.io/pipx/) so that you can install the `sparv` command globally: